TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 We will build the new power supply from off-the-shelf components and connect it in place of the old PSU board using the same kind of connectors as the original ones.

-The new power supply consists of 2 independant power supplies (one for +5V and one for -15V), and a Dc-to-Dc step-up board that generates +15V from the +5V.
+The new power supply consists of 2 independent power supplies (one for +5V and one for -15V), and a Dc-to-Dc step-up board that generates +15V from the +5V.

 No modifications to the existing wiring will be done, meaning that we can restore the computer to its original condition, if wanted.

 We will keep the original fan unmodified and use it for cooling down the new PSU; however, I recommend replacing it with a modern low-noise fan.

 ## Why this project?
-After paying $200 to replace the four largest electrolythinc capacitors on the original PSU board (they are enormously big and hence expensive), I have a second thought about keeping the original PSU operational.
+After paying $200 to replace the four largest electrolytic capacitors on the original PSU board (they are enormously big and hence expensive), I have a second thought about keeping the original PSU operational.
 The new PSU costs $70 total, and should provide years of reliable use.

 ## New wiring diagram:
 ![New PSU Wiring Diagram](./photos/H750ReplacementPowerSupplyWiringDiagram.png)